Rajya Sabha adjourned till 4 pm, deputy chairman invites Opposition member for discussion | Politics

 The Rajya Sabha was adjourned again for an hour till 4 pm on Tuesday as the deputy chairman called the members of the ruling BJP and the Opposition in his chamber for a discussion.

-As soon as the Lok Sabha re-assembled at 3:03 pm, Bhubaneswar Kalita, who was in the Chair, informed the members about the meeting and announced that the House is adjourned till 4 pm.
+As soon as the Rajya Sabha re-assembled at 3:03 pm, Bhubaneswar Kalita, who was in the Chair, informed the members about the meeting and announced that the House is adjourned till 4 pm.

 The Upper House of Parliament witnessed several adjournments on Tuesday due to a continuous uproar by Opposition members, mainly from the Congress, over the conversion of a calling attention motion into a short-duration discussion on the issue of farm laws.